Peter Ofori-Quaye: Early life

-Ofori-Quaye is a native of Mamprobi, a suburb of Accra known for producing very talented and intelligent sportspeople including former Ghanaian captain Stephen Appiah, the Saba brothers (Christian Saba and Robert Saba), Ali Jarra, and former world boxing champion Azumah Nelson.
+Ofori-Quaye is a native of Mamprobi, a suburb of Accra known for producing very sportspeople that are considered talented, including former Ghanaian captain Stephen Appiah, the Saba brothers (Christian Saba and Robert Saba), Ali Jarra, and former world boxing champion Azumah Nelson.

 Club career

 Kalamata

-Born in Accra, Ofori-Quaye came to Greece at the age of 15, signing for Kalamata FC during the Stavros Papadopoulos era of the club.
+Born in Accra, Ofori-Quaye came to Greece at the age of 15, signing for Kalamata during the Stavros Papadopoulos era of the club.
 The Papadopoulos era was noted for bringing in talented players from the nation of Ghana with Ofori-Quaye proving to be the most promising player ahead of teammates Samuel Johnson and Derek Boateng.

 Olympiacos

-At the age of 17, Ofori-Quaye signed for Greek champions Olympiacos for a Kalamata FC club record of US$3.5 million.
+At the age of 17, Ofori-Quaye signed for Greek champions Olympiacos for a club record of US$3.5 million.
 Ofori-Quaye attracted much attention from other clubs, scoring key goals including those in the UEFA Champions League against the likes of Rosenborg, Lyon, and Deportivo La Coruna.
 In the middle of Olympiacos' coach changing crisis, Ofori-Quaye was released by the club in 2003.
 He won six Greek Championships with the Piraeus based club, a Hellenic Cup, and helped them reach the quarter-finals of the 1998–99 UEFA Champions League.

 Liberty Professionals

 After a year away from football, he signed for Ghanaian club Liberty Professionals FC in 2004.
-In 2005, he returned to Greece signing for OFI Crete where he began to hit good form and was recalled back to his national team.
+In 2005, he returned to Greece signing for OFI where he began to hit good form and was recalled to his national team.